-- The award may be used for research needs, teaching materials, books, materials for creative works, or travel.
+- The award may be used for research needs, teaching materials, books, materials for creative works, travel, or equipment (subject to limitations).

 - The award may not be used to supplement salary, nor may it be used for course buyouts.

-- The awards must be spent within a three year period.
+- Award funding will be released in July 2014 and must be spent within a three-year period.

 - Awards may be used to supplement external funding.